mehulagg/gitlab/doc/development/experiment_guide/index.md

 You may force the application to put your current user in the experiment group.
 To do so add a query string parameter to the URL of any page where the experiment runs.
-If you do so, the experiment will work only for this URL and won't work after following links or submitting forms.
+If you do so, the experiment will work only for this request and won't work after following links or submitting forms.

 For example, to forcibly enable the `EXPERIMENT_KEY` experiment, add `force_experiment=EXPERIMENT_KEY` to the URL: